-6.2 Trading Price and Volume
+5.2 Trading Price and Volume

-The Company's shares commenced trading on the Toronto Stock Exchange ("TSX") on February 25, 2009 under the symbol "ORE".
-On December 21, 2015, the Company's shares started trading on the TSX Venture exchange after the Company voluntarily applied to move its listing from the TSX to a Tier 1 listing on the TSX Venture Exchange.
-No options were granted during 2015.
-The following table reflects the share activity in 2015 on the TSX and TSXV (all per share amounts are in Canadian dollars):
+The Company's common shares commenced trading on the Toronto Stock Exchange ("TSX") on February 25, 2009 under the symbol "ORE".
+On December 21, 2015, the Company's common shares began trading on the TSXV after the Company voluntarily moved its listing from the TSX to a Tier 1 listing on the TSXV.
+The following table reflects the trading activity for the Company's common shares in 2016 on the TSXV (all per share amounts are in Canadian dollars):